^

 • prolonged course of acute viral hepatitis B (more than 3 months);

-• preservation in the blood of HBsAg for more than 60 days and HBeAg for more than 2 months, antibodies to the HBcAg IgM class for more than 45 days;
+• persistence of HBsAg in the blood for more than 60 days and HBeAg for more than 2 months, antibodies to HBcAg class IgM for more than 45 days;

-• high blood levels of HBV-DNA (determined by polymerase chain reaction);
+• high levels of HBV DNA in the blood (determined by the polymerase chain reaction method);

-• the presence in the blood of the CEC is more than 10 units;
+• presence of CIC in the blood more than 10 units;

-• monotonously low concentrations of anti-HBe without a tendency to increase the titer;
+• monotonically low concentrations of anti-HBe without a tendency to increase titer;

-• a steady decrease in the number of T-lymphocytes in the blood;
+• persistent decrease in the number of T-lymphocytes in the blood;

-Hepatitis D virus (D-virus, delta virus) was discovered by Rizzett in 1977.
-Structurally, the D-virus is a 35-37 nm particle consisting of the outer membrane (lipids and HBsAg) and the inner part.
+The hepatitis D virus (D-virus, delta virus) was discovered by Rizzett in 1977.
+Structurally, the D-virus is a particle 35-37 nm in size, consisting of an outer membrane (lipids and HBsAg) and an inner part.

-The internal part of the hepatitis D virus (HDV) consists of the genome and protein that codes for the synthesis of a specific antigen - HDAg.
+The internal part of the hepatitis D virus (HDV) consists of a genome and a protein encoding the synthesis of a specific antigen - HDAg.
 The genome is a circular single-stranded RNA of very small size.
-HDAg consists of two proteins with an amino acid chain of different lengths that regulate the rate of genome formation.
-A protein of smaller dimensions stimulates, and a larger protein inhibits the synthesis of the genome (genomic and antigenomic proteins).
+HDAg consists of two proteins with an amino acid chain of different lengths, regulating the rate of genome formation.
+The smaller protein stimulates, and the larger protein inhibits genome synthesis (genomic and antigenomic proteins).

-There are three genotypes HDV - I, II, III.
-Among the genotype I, two subtypes, la and 1c, are distinguished.
-All genotypes belong to the same serotype, therefore antibodies formed to them are universal.
+There are three genotypes of HDV - I, II, III.
+Among genotype I, there are two subtypes - la and 1b.
+All genotypes belong to one serotype, so the antibodies formed against them are universal.

 Replication of the hepatitis D virus occurs in the presence of the hepatitis B virus.
-HDV is inserted into the outer HBV envelope consisting of HBsAg.
-However, according to Smedile (1994), it is possible to develop HDV infection in the absence of HBsAg, since the lack of intrinsic polymerase in the virus is compensated by cellular (hepatocellular) polymerase.
+HDV is embedded in the outer shell of HBV, which consists of HBsAg.
+However, according to Smedile (1994), HDV infection can develop in the absence of HBsAg, since the absence of the virus's own polymerase is compensated for by cellular (hepatocellular) polymerase.

 The hepatitis D virus is localized in the nucleus of the hepatocyte.

-Source of infection - patients with viral hepatitis B (acute or chronic), simultaneously infected with D.
+The source of infection is patients with viral hepatitis B (acute or chronic), simultaneously infected with the D virus.

 • sexual;

-The last two routes of infection have a slightly lower value than with HBV infection.
+The last two routes of infection are somewhat less important than in HBV infection.

-Penetrating into the body, the D-virus enters the nucleus of the hepatocyte, becomes full and replicates only in the environment of HBsAg.
+Having penetrated the body, the D-virus enters the hepatocyte nucleus, becomes complete and replicates only in the environment of HBsAg.

-D-virus in contrast to the hepatitis B virus has a direct cytopathic effect on the hepatocyte.
+The D-virus, unlike the hepatitis B virus, has a direct cytopathic effect on the hepatocyte.

 This fact is probably the most important in the pathogenesis of chronic viral hepatitis D. Autoimmune mechanisms caused directly by the D-antigen are also of great importance.
-In addition, since it is present only together with the hepatitis B virus, pathogenesis also includes mechanisms for chronic hepatitis B infection.
+In addition, since it is present only together with the hepatitis B virus, the mechanisms of chronicization of hepatitis B are also included in the pathogenesis.

-In the case of D-virus attachment to chronic viral hepatitis B, its weighting is noted, the transition to HAT and liver cirrhosis are more frequent.
-When D-virus is attached to acute hepatitis B, its heavy, fulminant course and rapid transition to cirrhosis of the liver (HDV cirrhosis) are observed.
+In case of joining of D-virus to chronic viral hepatitis B, its aggravation is observed, transition to CAT and liver cirrhosis is more often observed.
+When joining D-virus to acute hepatitis B, its severe, fulminant course and rapid transition to liver cirrhosis (cirrhosis of HDV) are observed.

-Endemic to the delta infection are Moldova, Turkmenistan, Uzbekistan, Kazakhstan, Central and South Africa, South America, South India, countries of the Middle East and the Mediterranean.
+Endemic for delta infection are Moldova, Turkmenistan, Uzbekistan, Kazakhstan, Central and South Africa, South America, South India, the Middle East and the Mediterranean.

-Now the independence of the G virus is established; his role in the etiology of acute hepatitis, and even more so chronic hepatitis is now widely discussed.
+At present, the independence of the G virus has been established; its role in the etiology of acute hepatitis, and especially chronic hepatitis, is now widely discussed.
 The hepatitis G virus is transmitted parenterally.
 It is an RNA-containing virus.
-In Europe and the US, hepatitis G virus infection occurs in patients with chronic hepatitis B (10% of cases), chronic hepatitis C (20%), alcoholic hepatitis (10%), and 20% hemophilia.
-Acute viral hepatitis G can be transformed into chronic hepatitis G, cirrhosis and, possibly, liver cancer.
+In Europe and the USA, infection with the hepatitis G virus occurs in patients with chronic hepatitis B (in 10% of cases), chronic hepatitis C (in 20% of cases), alcoholic hepatitis (in 10% of cases), and in 20% of patients with hemophilia.
+Acute viral hepatitis G can transform into chronic hepatitis G, liver cirrhosis, and possibly liver cancer.

 Alcohol abuse